 To add effervescent, bright yellow energy in a bouquet, opt for Solidago.
 Also known as goldenrod, it adds immediate volume and lustre to a flower arrangement.
 Solidago is available as a bouquet flower all year round, a perfect pick-me-up for the dark days of winter.
 The colours are so beautiful that Solidago was traditionally used to add warm golden yellow tones to wool.

 Colours and shapes

-Solidago has so many meanings that you can pick the one that best suits the occasion.
-You can choose sincerity, money, success or happiness.
-It’s no surprise the common name is ’goldenrod’.
-It also provides support in difficult times.
-Place the cheerful yellow flowers in a vase by the front door for luck, and give a big happy bunch to someone who could do with encouragement and growth.
-If you see Solidago shimmering in the wild, get digging!
-According to legend, treasure will be buried there.
+Solidago has many meanings, so pick the one that best suits the occasion, from sincerity and money to success and happiness.
+No wonder its common name is goldenrod.
+The flower also provides support in difficult times: place a bunch in a vase by the front door for luck, and give a big bouquet to a friend who could do with encouragement and support.
+If you see the plant shimmering in the wild, legend has it there'll be treasure buried underneath.

 Originally from North America, we've been enjoying this flower in Europe since 1645.
 As a contrast, the Chinese and Japanese view the naturalised plant as a pest.
 For centuries, Native Americans celebrated the healing properties of these eye-catching yellow flowers.
 It's where the name comes from: firm (solidus) and make (ago).